A 10-second check-in sounds easy, but habits fail when friction is hidden. The fix is to reduce setup choices and predefine your fallback behavior.

 Write a simple implementation intent:

-“If it is 10:45 PM, then I open SleepLedger and complete my check-in before social apps.”
+“If I unlock my phone after waking up, then I open SleepLedger and complete my check-in before social apps.”

 The wording matters because it turns the habit into a trigger-driven action instead of a motivation test.